arkhan1070/-calculator-using-c-/ujia/README.txt

-when you use ujia dont enter negativ integer or point integer if you make mistake fast close your program
+when you use ujia dont enter negative integer or double/float variable, if you make mistake fast, close your program